-We are open for patient care and eyecare services as an “essential business” in the city of Fresno.
+We are open for patient care and eyecare services as an essential healthcare service.
 We are convinced the best way forward as a community is to exercise extreme caution and careful social-distancing whether or not a “stay at home” order is in place.

 Here are the main (not all) precautions we are taking to safeguard YOU our patients and OUR TEAM:

 - Careful screening: ALL persons entering the office will be screened for symptoms of COVID-19 and THEIR TEMPERATURE will be taken – if the temperature is > 100 degrees F, that person will be denied entrance and asked to see their primary physician.

 - Protective equipment: We have secured masks for all our team and are asking ALL PERSONS in the office to WEAR a face-mask at all times.
 If you are coming in for care – PLEASE BRING / WEAR A MASK.
 Doctors and staff will wear laundered “scrubs” daily.

 - Physical/Social Distancing: 6+ feet separation will be maintained whenever possible during the encounter.

 - No “outside persons” (i.e. delivery, company representatives) will be allowed in the office.
 NOTE= only NECESSARY caregivers will be allowed in the office to accompany a patient, spouses, “Drivers,” siblings are asked to stay home (or if appropriate wait in the car).

 - Reduced “touching”: During selection of eyewear frames, staff will “bring frames to you” – trying on will be allowed but controlled.